JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 ### Quadrant 1: Shallow and Exploratory

 This is the more relaxed area.
-Most of the times, these activities are performed to avoid time waste in our daily routines.
+Most of the times, these activities are performed to avoid wasting time in our daily routines.

 Out of the top of my head, I can think of: